18 Tips & Tricks for Visiting Iceland in Winter (October-April)

 First, you have a chance to see the Northern Lights from early September to mid-April.
 So you don’t absolutely need to travel to Iceland in the deepest winter just for that.
 In fact, Iceland is amazing in September and it’s incomparably easier to plan a trip than in the winter months.

-Second, you can never count on seeing auroras.
+Second, while Iceland is one of the top places to see auroras in the world, there is no guarantee that you’ll actually see auroras.
 You may get lucky and see them every night during your trip, or you may not see them at all.
-It depends on aurora activity, but also on the weather and on the cloud coverage.
+It depends on aurora activity, but also on the weather and cloud coverage.

 So do not plan your entire trip just for the Northern Lights!
 Be sure that you have plenty of other things on your itinerary so that your winter trip to Iceland is a success either way.
 And if you get to see the auroras, it will be just the cherry on the cake.